salonishah01/Matplotlib/README.md

 ### 39.Time Series Decomposition Plot

 Time series decomposition plot shows the break down of the time series into trend, seasonal and residual components.

+### 40. Multiple Time Series

+You can plot multiple time series that measures the same value on the same chart.

+### 41. Plotting with different scales using secondary Y axis

+If you want to show two time series that measures two different quantities at the same point in time, you can plot the second series againt the secondary Y axis on the right.

+### 42. Time Series with Error Bands

+Time series with error bands can be constructed if you have a time series dataset with multiple observations for each time point (date / timestamp).
+Below you can see a couple of examples based on the orders coming in at various times of the day.
+And another example on the number of orders arriving over a duration of 45 days.

+In this approach, the mean of the number of orders is denoted by the white line.
+And a 95% confidence bands are computed and drawn around the mean.

+### 43. Stacked Area Chart

+Stacked area chart gives an visual representation of the extent of contribution from multiple time series so that it is easy to compare against each other.

+### 44. Area Chart UnStacked

+An unstacked area chart is used to visualize the progress (ups and downs) of two or more series with respect to each other.
+In the chart below, you can clearly see how the personal savings rate comes down as the median duration of unemployment increases.
+The unstacked area chart brings out this phenomenon nicely.